 There are 4 stages within a scope, each with their own relevant activities, goals and outcomes.
 The stage diverges at the beginning during the discovery phase (to ensure all possible solutions are considered), before finally converging at the realisation stage with a solution that provides the most value.

 The discovery stage is where you try and learn everything you can about the product, project and people.
 The team should attempt to absorb as much information as possible, while researching the solutions and assumptions which were made in the brief stage.
 Solution finding is kept to a minimum here, as it it should have been completed in brief and in this phase data capture is more important.

 A weak discovery stage can prove disastrous in the long run.
 A rushed foundation to a house can bring the whole thing down, no matter how well you thought you built it.

-During the discovery stage, epics and user stories begin to be identified to capture requirements.
+During the discovery stage, Capturing Requirements begin to be identified to capture requirements.